habibaadam/Hayinke-EC/README.md

 ## HAYINKE-EC
-A simple e-commerce front end only product site to showcase beautiful beaded collection of products for sake
+A simple e-commerce front end only product site to showcase beautiful beaded collection of products for sale

 ## Authors
 * Habiba Adam Salisu